 Advantages:

-• Rich control panel: There is a cool UI and control panel for handling cloud servers.
+- Rich control panel: A cool interface for managing cloud servers.
 You’ll find more modern features, stunning graphs, and metrics.

-• Solid performance: Prices are high, but I have no concerns about their hosting performance.
+- Solid performance: Although prices are high, I have no concerns about their hosting performance.
 Not only is Katapult’s dedicated CPU hosting powerful, but it can also handle significant amounts of traffic.

 Downsides:

-• Expensive: Decent performance, but it’s really pricey compared to Kamatera, UpCloud, and Hetzner.
-The low-tier plans cost even more than Vultr.
+- Expensive: Decent performance, but it’s really pricey compared to Kamatera, UpCloud, and Hetzner.
+The low-tier plans are even more costly than Vultr’s.

-• Verification: Some users could notice a verification process before accessing services.
-You may need to ask to activate the account via email.
+- Verification: Some users could notice a verification process before accessing services.
+You may need to request account activation via email.

-• A few data centers: Currently, they operate 4 in the US and Europe.
+- A few data centers: They currently operate four in the US and Europe.

 Hetzner

-Hettner is another popular German cloud host due to its low prices, but it only has data centers in Germany, Finland, the USA, and Singapore.
+Hettner is another popular German cloud hosting provider, known for its pricing.
+However, it operates data centers in Germany, Finland, the USA, and Singapore.

-Although there are mixed reviews about their services, some people think they’re an amazing deal for the price, providing low-cost dedicated servers.
-Some say they have bad client service, billing, and annoying technical problems.
-Their UI is really outdated, too.
+Although there are mixed reviews about the services, some consider them a good deal for the price, offering low-cost dedicated servers.
+Some say they experience poor service, billing issues, and frustrating technical problems.
+Their UI is also quite outdated.
 Despite being affordable, I’m not impressed with their performance.

 But I agree with one thing, they’re cheap.
 I have only seen such pricing in Contabo.
 For less than $5, you can get a shared CPU VPS with 2 CPU cores, 4GB RAM, 40 GB NVMe, and 20 TB bandwidth.
 You can get some notable bandwidth with them.